 The a original algorithm helped to solve this problem when it resulted in the creation of the first FDA cleared closed-loop feedback control system.
 Sanso is now developing the second generation systems, the Sanso Via and the Sanso Versa, which will provide real-time data collection and immediate therapeutic adjustments, thus helping to improve patient outcomes.

 Simply put, the Sanso Via system delivers as much oxygen as needed, but only when it is actually needed.

 Small and lightweight regulator fits standard oxygen tanks and includes real-time recording and wireless transmission of respiration rate, oxygen saturation, pulse rate, and oxygen consumption.

-FDA-cleared AccuO2 oxygen optimization algorithm that auto-titrates using industry standard pulse oximetry on the ear or finger.
+Sanso's oxygen optimization algorithm auto-titrates using industry standard pulse oximetry on the ear or finger.
 The second generation system is currently under development

 Data collected can be programmed for automatic wireless transmission to the Cloud.
 Caregivers can set parameters and frequency of transmissions and integrate data with existing care management applications and EMR systems.